 Roof Pitch Calculator

 The roof pitch calculator calculates rise, run, slope, pitch, angle, and rafter length.
-Use the diagrams as a reference for the Input values, and to interpret the calculated Results.
+Use the diagrams on this page when referring to the Input section and to interpret the calculated Results.

 - Pitch(X) - (based on Rise and Run)

 - Rise(M) - (based on Pitch and Run)

 - Run(R) - (based on Rise and Pitch)

 In addition to Pitch, Rise, and Run, this Roof Pitch Calculator is also a Rafter Length Calculator and a Rafter Angle Calculator.

 To determine the finished height of the Ridge Beam, add the Rise (M) and the (Y) height.
 To determine the (Y) height, measure from the inside of the Birdsmouth up the calculated Pitch (X in 12) to the top of the rafter.
 The top of the ridge beam = M + Y.

 Pitch(X) - This option (the default) places the Rise[M] and Run[R] fields into the Input section.
 The Pitch(X/12) represents the number of inches of Rise(M) for every 12 inches of Run(R).

 Rise(M) - This option places the Run(R) and Pitch(X) fields into the Input section of the calculator and moves the Rise(M) field to the Results section.
 Select this option if you know the rafter's Run(R) and the roof's Pitch(X) and need to determine the Rise(M) of the rafter.